Maricarmen Reyes

 Maricarmen Reyes Zárate (born 23 April 2000) is a footballer who plays as a midfielder for Liga MX Femenil club Tigres UANL.
 Born and raised in the United States to Mexican parents, she represents Mexico internationally.

 Early life

 Reyes was born in Fountain Valley, California and raised in Santa Ana, California to Mexican parents, who hailed from Zamora, Michoacán.

 College career

-She scored the winning goal in overtime of the final game of the 2022 NCAA Division I women's soccer tournament.
+Reyes played 71 games in five seasons with the UCLA Bruins.
+She scored the game-winning goal in overtime of the championship game of the 2022 NCAA Division I women's soccer tournament, giving the Bruins their second national championship in program history.

 International career

 On 21 September 2021, Reyes scored her first goal for the Mexico national team in a 2–0 victory over Colombia at Estadio Azteca.

 Personal life

 Reyes' brother Oscar, a footballer as well, also played for the UCLA Bruins.
 Unlike her, her brother was born in Mexico and has represented the United States (at under-17 level).